NonayMete/GENG5551/README.md

 ## Attribution
 This project is based on the original work by:
-Jake Lorkin
+Jake Lorkin,
-Sharif Modhar
+Sharif Modhar,
-Jack Joyce
+Jack Joyce,
-Timothy Hassett
+Timothy Hassett,
-Jordan Ama
+Jordan Ama.
 The design files, documentation, and code provided here are modifications and enhancements of the original work.

 ## Modifications